-Top hat-schemes are non-funded defined benefit schemes granted to employees with a salary exceeding 13G.
-The obligation will only materialize if the person is employed in KA at the time of retirement, or if the person has more than 10 (50% of obligation) or 15 years (100% of The German and Norwegian subsidiaries represented 94% of the obligation) with the Company.
-The calculated obligation is accrued in the Statement of Financial Position as Retirement benefit obligations.
+Top hat-schemes are non-funded defined benefit schemes granted to rialize if the person is employed in KA at the time of retirement, or if the person has more than 10 (50% of obligation) or 15 years (100% of The German and Norwegian subsidiaries represented 94% of the obligation) with the Company.
+The calculated obligation is accrued in the Statement of Financial Position as Retirement benefit obligaplan was continued for employees who had already retired.
+In 2016 commencing 01.01.2011.
+Financing of the early retirement arrangement is now done by an annual fee which represents the final cost for the companies included.
+All Norwegian employees are included in the